SkHCrusher/ATtiny-Acryl-LED-Lamp/README.md

 ### Print base using 3D printing
 I have published the 3D print files on Printables.com.
 In the current version there is a base for an 8cm and a 15cm wide acrylic disk.
 Download the files and print them out on your printer.
-I used the Galaxy Black PLA material from Prusa here.
+I used the Galaxy Black PLA material from Prusa here: [https://www.printables.com/model/859290-rgb-led-acrylic-lamp](https://www.printables.com/model/859290-rgb-led-acrylic-lamp)

 ### Acrylic pane lasering
 Choose a motif for your acrylic pane and laser it.